chansikpark/mtrp_meditation/README.md

 ***

 A note on naming:
 On additional consideration, "segmental_euphoric_autonomia" feels more apt.
+Mostly not to 'rule out' 'non-autonomia'.